bearicide/mattbaier-personalwebsite/README.md

 # Matt Baier — A Personal Website and Journey

 This site started as a plain resume and evolved into a living demonstration of:
-- systematuc thinking
+- systematic thinking and logical workflow
 - personality and humor
 - real-world operational discipline
 - front-end control and UI polish
-- turning chaos into something smooth
+- transforming chaos into something engaging
 - proof of dedication and willingness to adapt
 - a showcase of some fun stuff
 - a reason to make hyphenated lists